Engin-Boot/pong-stage-AleenaSaleem/Stage0/README.md

 * The modules in **Design** folder handle the display of the pong , paddle and the theme of the game and only interact with the modules outside when game board needs to be displayed.

+* The player module handles different actions of or by the user like profile , history etc.

+* The Menu module shows the menu for different operations a user can perform other than game.